sgieseking/anyrpc/readme.md

 TCP servers use netstrings protocol for lower overhead connections but are limited to a single protocol.

-Threaded servers are available using optional compilation with c++11 thread support.
+Threaded servers are available using c++11 thread support.

 Available server types:
 * Without threading, call to run for a given amount of time.
-Useful for your own threading (i.e. no c++11 thread support).
+Useful when using your own threading.
 * Single threaded server.
 All message processing is serialized.
 * Multi-threaded server.
 Separate thread for each client, but higher memory requirements.
 * Thread-pool server.
 Single thread to wait for messages, but execution given to a set of worker threads.
 Higher server overhead for each message, but limited number of threads to service a larger number of connections.